PeterBid/Vivi-Adventure-Game/README.md

 #### Vivi Riding the Bird

-While there are many aspects of the game I can say I am proud of, I am particually proud of creating the function for Vivi to ride one the bird.
+While there are many aspects of the game I can say I am proud of, I am particually proud of creating the function for Vivi to ride on the bird.

 This function combined everything I had previously learnt and ultilised when creating grid, creating Vivi's movement, creating Enemies, using automated movement and creating the Collision function.